-The Call for Abstracts for the CSANZ 3rd Indigenous Cardiovascular Health Conference 2019 is now open.
+The Call for Abstracts for the CSANZ 3rd Indigenous Cardiovascular Health Conference 2019 is now closed.

-Abstract submissions may be made under the following conference themes:
+Abstract submissions were made under the following conference themes:

 - Embedding Culture and Indigenous Models into the Prevention and Management of CVD

 - Improving quality and outcomes of Acute Hospital Care for Indigenous Peoples

 - Community Engagement and Leadership in CVD Control